Augustus William Bowles (1763-1805), as a Native North American (Creek) Chief

 Place of origin

 EnglandOrder this image

 Upton House, Warwickshire (Accredited Museum)

-Oil painting on canvas, Augustus William Bowles (1763-1805), as a Native American (Creek) Indian Chief by Thomas Hardy (1757- c.1804), 1790.
-A half-length portrait, body turned to the right, left arm slightly extended holding a satchel and a cloak over it, head facing; he wears a racoon skin cap with jewel and aigrette feathers and a jewel over the forehead, an open white shirt with Native American elbow bracelet, and a short head scarf/belt (wampum) around his neck over which hangs a plain gorget.
+Oil painting on canvas, Augustus William Bowles (1763-1805), as a Native North American (Creek) Chief by Thomas Hardy (1757- c.1804), 1790.
+A half-length portrait, body turned to the right, left arm slightly extended holding a satchel and a cloak over it, head facing; he wears a racoon skin cap with jewel and aigrette feathers , an open white shirt with elbow bracelet, and a short head scarf/belt (wampum) around his neck over which hangs a plain gorget.